Kaimen-Inc/Biomni-AD/README.md

 ## Overview

 **Biomni-AD** is an Alzheimer's disease-specialized extension of [Biomni](https://github.com/snap-stanford/Biomni) (Stanford SNAP Lab).
-The work recognized by the 2026 Alzheimer's Insights AI Prize was carried out by a team at the Icahn School of Medicine at Mount Sinai in collaboration with Stanford University.
+The work recognized by the 2026 Alzheimer's Insights AI Prize.
-This repository is maintained by **[Kaimen, Inc.](https://github.com/Kaimen-Inc/Biomni-AD)**, which received the prize award and continues development of the AD1 agent and associated tooling.
+This repository is maintained by **[Kaimen, Inc.](https://github.com/Kaimen-Inc/Biomni-AD)**, which continues development of the AD1 agent and associated tooling.

 Kaimen, Inc. is an independent company.
 It is not owned by, affiliated with, or endorsed by the Icahn School of Medicine at Mount Sinai or Stanford University.